demix007/Capstone1-Project-Style-Conference/README.md

 # HTML/CSS & JavaScript capstone project - Conference Page

-This project is a final capstone project for HTML/CSS & JavaScript.
-It features a gathering of all national cristian community where believers all over Nigeria to gather in His presence, to celebrate, feast, and connect.
+This project is my final capstone project for HTML/CSS & JavaScript.
+It features a gathering of all national christian community where believers all over Nigeria to gather in His presence, to celebrate, feast, and connect.

 In this capstone project I built an online website for a conference using Cindy's design on Behance, but I personalized the content.